 The project design is based on the premise that restoration of natural river and floodplain processes, including the removal of large portions of the Middle Training Wall, will create a healthier, more natural, and therefore, more productive river.
 Improvements will enhance up to 157 acres of seasonally inundated riparian floodplain, approximately 1.7 miles of perennial side channels, and approximately 6.1 miles of seasonally inundated side channels, alcoves, and swales.
 Enhancements will be made through land surface changes, riparian planting, and placement of large woody material embedded to simulate a more natural river at key locations.
 The total project cost is estimated to be $6 million.
 Funding has been provided by USFWS grants and Yuba Water Agency.

-Construction is currently in Phase 3 of 4.
+Construction is currently in Phase 4.

 - Portions of the Middle Training Wall continue to be removed bit by bit

 - Enhancing floodplain and seasonally inundated side channel habitat is the focus of this phase

 - As a part of this phase, Large Woody Material (trees with branches, some with root wads still intact) will be strategically placed in the floodplain area.
 These features function as juvenile salmonid habitat by creating slower moving water conditions where juveniles can congregate as they feed and grow

 - Biological monitoring efforts continue in off-channel habitat to measure ecosystem benefits from Phases 1 and 2.

 - New beaver activity continues to be observed

 - This creates new habitat for fish and fosters moist conditions for naturally recruited and planted vegetation in summer months